wlzhao22/mirlecture/README.md

 ## Lecture Slides for Multimedia Information Retrieval

 This project shares the "Multimedia Information Retrieval" course slides (in English) in PDF.
 The slides are fully written and organized by Wan-Lei Zhao (from Xiamen University, China).
-This course is targeted to the first year undergraduate student.
+This course is targeted to the first year graduate student.

 ## Syllabus